jcollard/intro-to-web-dev-w23/index.md

 Learning a skill takes daily practice!
 On most days, you will not be assigned homework to complete.
-Instead, outside of this class you are expected to complete **N** minutes of work per week practicing skills related to **CLASS TOPIC**.
+Instead, outside of this class you are expected to complete at least **30** minutes of work per week practicing skills related to **Web Development**.
 In general, this can be **ANYTHING** related to the class.

 {: .note }
 If you have not completed a class activity that is currently assigned, your time should **first** be spent finishing that activity.
 Then, if you have time remaining, you should spend that time working to further your skills.

 To help track your progress throughout the term, you will maintain and keep a **Developer Log**.
-Each time you work on furthering your skills related to **CLASS TOPIC**, you should create a "Sign-on" entry.
+Each time you work on furthering your skills related to **Web Development**, you should create a "Sign-on" entry.
 Then, when you have finished working, you should create a "Sign-of" entry.

 ### Sign-on Entry